 If this doesn’t happen and the device doesn’t reboot, make sure the batteries in your Fire Stick remote are fresh.
 The Alexa-enabled remote uses Bluetooth rather than IR like a normal remote, so it needs strong batteries to work properly.

 Check the HDMI Connection

 The last thing you can try if the Fire TV device is still only displaying a blank screen is to make sure the device is connected properly to your TV’s HDMI port.

 You can either connect the Firestick directly to your TV or use the short included HDMI cable if you need more space.
 Amazon recommends that you try to make sure you’re using the included connection cables first before trying any third-party cables.
 It’s also a good idea to try a different HDMI port on your TV if there are multiple.

 2. Firestick Isn’t Responding

 Much like the previous issue, one of the best things to do when faced with a Fire TV device that won’t respond is to restart the device by holding the “select” and “play/pause” buttons at the same time for a few seconds.

 If this doesn’t do anything, make sure your remote’s batteries are fresh since the Bluetooth connection that the Alexa remote uses takes a bit more power than a standard remote would.

-Unplug the Remote
+Unplug the Firestick